Each year millions of people come together and celebrate Christmas.

 From funny to downright scary, some traditions are quite unique and a lot of fun to learn about.

-We have compiled a list of 26 funny Christmas traditions from around the world, some you want to start at home and some that might clearly surprise you.
+We have compiled a list of 26 funny Christmas traditions from around the world, some you might want to start at home and some that might clearly surprise you.
 From the poop man in Catalonia to the wine-drinking witch in Italy, these weird Christmas traditions will definitely make some nice conversation starters at the dinner table.

 Related – 12 Family Christmas Traditions to Start with your Baby